 If the quote is from somebody who holds credibility, this is really useful but more than anything it’s the personality and how it shows a solution being offered to a problem that your audience will relate to the most.

-Any public relation related quotes should work like a soundbite does.
-They need to come across as sincere, so they always need to be from an actual named person – not just a faceless title or organisation.
+Any public relation-related quotes should work as a soundbite does.
+They need to come across as sincere, so they always need to be from an actual named person – not just a faceless title or organization.
 Again, this comes back to the importance of establishing a personal connection with the reader.

 Grammar and Punctuation Errors